aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

     Note: As you have figured out, there are no tables created in Aurora database yet.

  8. Please note that before we migrate data from Oracle RDS to Aurora, we need to setup a target schema.
 We recommend to leverage [AWS SCT]([https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Welcome.html) to migrate schema from Oracle to PostgreSQL.
 However, for this workshop, we have provided a converted schema to use in the target Aurora environment.
 Please execute the following command to create the schema.

+  > **_NOTE:_** Make sure you execute the  command from the root directory of the cloned github repository (or) provide a absolute file path.

      `sudo psql -h <Aurora cluster endpoint> -U username -d taxidb -f ./src/create_nyc_taxi_schema.sql`

       e.g. psql -h xxxxx.us-west-2.rds.amazonaws.com -U auradmin  -d taxidb -f ./src/create_nyc_taxi_schema.sql

       You can verify if the tables are created by running the below command after logging to psql.

       `\dt ` #list the tables in the database

   ![](./assets/cloud9-2.png)

-   > **_NOTE:_** Make sure you execute the above command from the root directory of the cloned github repository (or) provide a absolute file path.

 Good Job !!
 At this point, we have completed all the pre-requisites.
 We will proceed to the data migration part.